NICALab/SUPPORT/README.md

 :raised_hands: If you have any trouble running the code or have any questions, do not hesitate to make an issue.

-:revolving_hearts: We are ready to help you and look forward to make this tool widely used!
+:revolving_hearts: We are ready to help you and look forward to making this tool widely used!
 Also, check the FAQ below can answer your question!

 ## System Requirements

 ### Hardware Requirements

 `test_GUI` is designed to be run on a standard computer without large RAM.
-If the GPU is available, denoising process could be accelerated.
+If the GPU is available, the denoising process could be accelerated.

 Starting with (Code) or running `train_GUI` require GPU with enough VRAM.